The EBLM project XVI. Moderate spin-orbit misalignment of the low mass eclipsing binary EBLM J0021-16: Abstract

 \section{Abstract}

 Thousands of tight ($<1$ AU) main sequence binaries have been discovered, but it is uncertain how they formed.
 There is likely too much angular momentum in a collapsing, fragmenting protostellar cloud to form such binaries in situ, suggesting some post processing.
 One probe of a binary's dynamical history is the angle between the stellar spin and orbital axes -- its obliquity.
 The classical method for determining stellar obliquity is the Rossiter-McLaughlin effect.
-It has been applied to over 100 hot Jupiters, but to less than a dozen stellar binaries.
+It has been applied to over 100 hot Jupiters, but less than a dozen stellar binaries.
 In this paper, we present the Rossiter-McLaughlin measurement of EBLM J0021-16, a $0.19M_\odot$ M-dwarf eclipsing a $1.05M_\odot$ G-dwarf on a 5.97 day, almost-circular orbit.
-We combine CORALIE spectroscopy with TESS photometry of primary and secondary eclipses and star spot modulation.
-We show that the orbital axis is well-aligned with the primary star's spin axis, with a true 3D obliquity of $\psi=4.01\pm0.54^{\circ}$.
-EBLM J0021-16 becomes one of only a handful of eclipsing binaries where a true obliquity has been measured.
+We combine CORALIE spectroscopy with TESS photometry and a measured primary star rotation period of 7.04 days, according to star spot modulation.
+We show that the orbital axis is misaligned with the primary star's spin axis, with a true 3D obliquity of $\psi=28.9\pm2.1^{\circ}$.
+EBLM J0021-16, being neither spin-orbit aligned nor synchronized, yet with an almost circular orbit, is a curious case for tidal evolution in tight binaries.
+It becomes one of a handful of eclipsing binaries with true obliquity measurements.
 Finally, we derive the M-dwarf's mass and radius to a fractional precision better than 1\%.
-The radius of the M dwarf is inflated by 6\% ($7.4\sigma$) with respect to stellar models, consistent with many other M-dwarfs in the literature.
+The radius of the M-dwarf is inflated by 6\% ($7.4\sigma$) with respect to stellar models, consistent with many other M-dwarfs in the literature.